Federal Government Efforts to Combat Human Trafficking

 Department of State

 The Office to Monitor and Combat Trafficking in Persons is responsible for coordinating international anti-trafficking programs and efforts.
 This office coordinates annual Trafficking in Persons reports that engage foreign governments to advance anti-trafficking reforms.
-They also oversee the President’s Interagency Task Force, the US Advisory Council on Human Trafficking and international grant programs to combat trafficking.
+They also oversee the President’s Interagency Task Force, the US Advisory Council on Human Trafficking, international grant programs, and the Know Your Rights campaign.

 Department of Defense